 How Claiming Expenses Works for Independent Contractors for Gig Delivery Apps

-- I know, I said four, didn’t I?
-And here I have a fifth bullet point.
-There are some sections beyond these four where you may have to go into more detail about things you listed in the sections above.
+I did say there were four parts.
+However, there are some sections beyond these four where you may have to go into more detail about things you listed in the sections above.

 You can download a copy of the Schedule C from the IRS, however below there is a picture of that section.